 Python type inferencer

-Pytype type-checks and type-annotates your Python code - without running it.
+Pytype checks and infers types for your Python code - without requiring type annotations.
 Pytype can:

-- Lint plain Python code, flagging common mistakes such as mispelled attribute names, incorrect function calls, and much more, even across file boundaries.
+- Lint plain Python code, flagging common mistakes such as misspelled attribute names, incorrect function calls, and much more, even across file boundaries.

 - Enforce user-provided type annotations.
 While annotations are optional for pytype, it will check and apply them where present.